caio-ishikawa/netscout/README.md

 netscout -u https://crawler-test.com -d 2 -t 5 --delay 1000 -o netscout.txt
 ```

+## Development
+Before submitting a PR, please ensure that the project builds successfully and that all existing tests pass.
+More info at [Testing](#Testing)

+Thank you for your interest in contributing to this project!

 ## Testing
-The crawler tests require the [DVWA (Damn Vulnerable Web App)](https://github.com/citizen-stig/dockerdvwa/tree/master) to be running locally with port 80 exposed.
+The tests are placed in the same directory as the tested file, and the crawler tests require the [DVWA (Damn Vulnerable Web App)](https://github.com/citizen-stig/dockerdvwa/tree/master) to be running locally with port 80 exposed.
+All the setup needed for the tests are handled in the Makefile:
+- To pull the DVWA image, run ```make test-container-pull```
+- To run the container ```make test-container-run```
+- To run the tests ```make test```